Mass. Eye and Ear, Boston - Medical Retina Fellowship

 The Department of Ophthalmology, Harvard Medical School is offering a post-residency clinical Medical Retina Fellowship at the Retina Service of Mass Eye and Ear.
 The purpose is to provide a broad and extensive exposure to the management of diseases of the Retina as a basis for pursuing a subsequent career in academic medical retina or a medical retina practice.
 Our mission is to provide state of the art clinical training and research experience in Medical Retina to the next generation of leaders in the field.
 This is a one-year fellowship program.

 All applicants must be eligible for a full medical license per the Massachusetts Board of Registration in Medicine.
-International medical graduates must also be eligible for an H1B visa (eligibility includes passing all 3 steps of the USMLE,and reporting results to MEEI prior to the Match deadline).
 The requirements of full licensure can be viewed on the mass.gov website.

 Deeba Husain, M.D.

 - Evangelos S. Gragoudas, M.D. - Director, Retina Service

 - Dean Eliott, M.D. - Associate Director, Retina Service

 - Jason Comander, M.D., Ph.D.

 - Rachel Huckfeldt, M.D., Ph.D.

 - John B. Miller, M.D.